blackcandy-org/blackcandy/README.md

 Try the [demo](http://178.62.101.174/) (email: foo@bar.com, password: foobar)

+Note: Please do not change the password on demo, avoid others can not visit it.

 List for all music on the demo:

 - Kurt Vile - Live at WFMU on Talk's Cheap 8/11/2008 (licensed under a [Attribution-NonCommercial-ShareAlike 3.0 International License](https://creativecommons.org/licenses/by-nc-sa/3.0/))